Lennox Cato on his love of antiques

 I was adopted when I was two months old and my adoptive parents were involved in the antiques business in Brighton during the ’70s antiques ‘boom period’.
 It was an ‘old school’ time: one man’s word was his bond and there was real etiquette to dealing.

-I’ve been working with the Antiques Roadshow for 14 years as a furniture specialist, as my passion is 18th-century English furniture.
+Since 2004 I’ve been working with the Antiques Roadshow as a furniture specialist, as my passion is 18th-century English furniture.
 I also help to identify miscellaneous items.

 I have an antiques shop in Edenbridge, Kent, which specialises in 18th and 19th-century English furniture and decorative items.
 We have pieces ranging from as little as £25 up to £60,000, so there is something for everyone!
 To me, the condition of a piece is always paramount.
 I only buy items that are perfect.